Practical tips

 Use Public Water Fountains

-Athens has public drinking fountains (vrysaki) scattered around the city, especially near parks and archaeological sites.
-These are connected to the mains supply and perfectly safe.
-The Kolonaki neighbourhood at the base of Lycabettus has several.
+You'll see public drinking fountains (vrysaki) near parks and archaeological sites.
+They're connected to the mains and safe.
+Kolonaki at the base of Lycabettus has a few.
+Keep an eye out — they're easy to miss but a lifesaver in July.

 Sun Protection Matters